roshanx911/roshanx911.github.io/_posts/2020-08-14-crud-admin-panel-with-php-and-mysql.markdown

 ?>
 ```

-- Below code snippet written to post the collected form data.
+- Below code snippet written to post the collected form-data.
 [Inside of “index.php”]

 ``` php
 <?php